-Gravesites, burying grounds and cemeteries may also be included as “contributing resources” within historic districts composed of various buildings, structures and sites, or grouped as a distinct property type and nominated to the National Register of Historic Places using a Multiple Property District Form (MPDF').
-Formerly known as thematic districts, MPDFs are districts with non-contiguous resources (e.g., lighthouses, lifesaving stations) that share related features.
+Gravesites, burying grounds and cemeteries may be included as “contributing resources” within historic districts composed of various buildings, structures and sites, or grouped as a distinct property type and nominated to the National Register of Historic Places using a Multiple Property Documentation Form (MPDF).
+Formerly known as thematic districts, MPDFs are historic "districts" with non-contiguous resources (e.g., lighthouses, lifesaving stations) that share common features and purposes.